Hunter Street (TV series)

-Hunter Street is a comedy adventure television series created by Reint Schölvinck and Melle Runderkamp that aired on Nickelodeon from March 11, 2017 to February 23, 2018, and on TeenNick from July 29 to September 27, 2019.
+Hunter Street is a Dutch comedy adventure mystery television series created by Reint Schölvinck and Melle Runderkamp that aired on Nickelodeon from March 11, 2017 to February 23, 2018, then moved to TeenNick from July 29 to September 27, 2019 and finally to Nickelodeon UK from April 19, 2021 to May 20, 2021.
+Based on the 2016–2019 Dutch television series The Ludwigs.
 The series stars Stony Blyden, Mae Mae Renfrow, Kyra Smith, Thomas Jansen, and Daan Creyghton as a group of five foster children who must solve a mystery in order to find their missing foster parents.
 Wilson Radjou-Pujalte and Kate Bensdorp join the cast in the series' second season, and Eliyha Altena and Sarah Nauta join the cast in the series' third season.
-A fourth season was produced, however, it did not premiere in the United States, airing in the United Kingdom from April 19 to May 20, 2021.
+The fourth season did not premiere in the United States, airing in the United Kingdom from April 19 to May 20, 2021.

 Premise

 Five foster children in Amsterdam attempt to find out what happened to their missing foster parents.